GuzhengAlive/gza-rebuild/site/content/special-thanks/_index.md

       L. Gho of Arizona

+      Dr. P.S. of Massachusetts

+      M. M. of Massachusetts

       L. Carlson of Minnesota

       L. Tereba of Washington DC.

+      C. Lam of Alberta, Canada
   - heading: Institutions
     text: >-
       There are particular institutions whose resources have proven invaluable.